peckb1/advent-of-code/README.md

 * Day 01
   * Way to hard for a "normal" Day 01.
 Gave the year an "uh oh" vibe from the start!
 * Day 08
   * This was my first "the AoC way to solve this is ..." where seeing that we had cycles and a forever brute force meant to try Least Common Multiple, which succeeded
+* Day 13
+  * A good difficulty problem, with a fun programming challenge, but no tricks.

 ### Interesting approaches: